Svndsn/Svndsn/README.md

 - 👋 Hi, I’m @Svndsn
 - 🌱 I’m currently studying Engineering in Robotics
+- ✨ The pins are projects from university
 - 📫 You can reach me here: simon.egeris.svendsen@gmail.com

 <!---